codio-content/HTML_and_CSS_II-Classes_and_IDs/.guides/content/Same-rule-on-multiple-elements-cad4.md

 That works ..
 But do we really need a class for this ?

-We could just do :
+We could just do (you can see it on the bottom left window) :

 ```html
 <h1> My nice title </h1>